Magi-KS/GurimoA/src/contents/records/rails-is-slow.md

   7.030209s     11   0.07%
   7.698262s      1   0.01%
 ```
-Look at that memory usage difference between Unicorn and Puma 4GB VS 140MB and Unicorn have some hiccups with some request taking up to 7 seconds to serve.
-Keep in mind these are the result of this synthetic benchmark to illustrate an example, real world result might be slightly different but in line with what we see here.
+Look at that memory usage difference between Unicorn and Puma 4GB VS 140MB and Unicorn had some hiccups with some request taking up to 7 seconds to serve.
+Keep in mind these are the results of this synthetic benchmark to illustrate an example, real world results might be slightly different but in line with what we see here.

-Well I guess all we need to do is to switch to Puma and add lots of worker thread, yes but there's a catch you need to make sure your application is `thread safe` if you wish to use Puma worker thread.
-Rails and its dependency are `thread safe` since Rails 3 but you need to make sure that the Gems that you depend on are `thread safe` on your own.
+Well I guess all we need to do is to switch to Puma and add lots of worker thread, yes but there's a catch you need to make sure your application is `thread safe` if you wish to use Puma worker threads.
+Rails and its dependencies are `thread safe` since Rails 3 but you need to make sure that the Gems that you depend on are `thread safe` on your own.

 What does `thread safe` mean?
-Because different thread can run at different time we need to make sure that there are no shared state between the thread.
-A mundane example would be a global variable that your code depends on if 1 request stores a temporary variable that it needs to perform a task on the global variable then the OS scheduler decides to swap the thread out to work on another thread that also writes to the same global variable then when the original thread gets swapped back to continue running the value stored on the global variable might not be what we wanted any more.
+Because different threads can run at different times we need to make sure that there are no shared state between the threads.
+A mundane example would be a global variable that your code depends on, if a request stores a temporary variable on the global variable, then the OS scheduler decides to swap the thread out to work on another thread that also writes to the same global variable, when the original thread gets swapped back to continue running the value stored on the global variable might not be what we wanted any more.
 This can be a huge pain to debug as we may not know exactly how it happens.

 So what have we learned here?
 - Ruby/Rails is not slow.
 - The way Ruby/Rails handles IO is the main culprit of slowness.
 - Rails can scale with Unicorn workers albeit inefficient.
-- Inefficiency can be addressed with use Puma and worker thread.
+- Inefficiency can be addressed with the use Puma and worker threads.
 - Thread safety is a requirement in order to safely use Puma worker thread.

 "That is a lot of things and caveats to know about to get performant Rails" you may think but this is only the most common case, there are other ways to squeeze performance out of Ruby and Rack applications.